krismutalapova/toDoList-Java/README.md

 * Create new tasks
 * Assign them a title and due date
 * Choose a project for that task
-* Sort all the task by due date or the project
+* Sort all the tasks by due date or the project
 * Edit the task
 * Mark it as done
 * Remove it